- United States Citizen.

 - Operator’s license suspension within the last three years.

-- Possession, sale, distribution, manufacture, or use of an illegal drug within the last ten years.
+- Possession, sale, distribution, manufacture, or use of an illegal drug within the last 10 years.

 - Discharge from any branch of the Armed Forces classified as Other Than Honorable, Bad Conduct, or Dishonorable.